kporras07/solr8-sandbox/modules/search_api_pantheon/README.md

 * **Field** - The content to be indexed/searched along with metadata defining how the content should be processed by Solr.

-* **Index** - A group of metadata entries gathered by solr into a searchable catalog.
+* **Index** - A group of metadata entries gathered by Solr into a searchable catalog.

 * **Schema** - A series of plain text and XML files that describe the data Solr will be indexing.
-The schema tells the server about the data that Solr will be indexing and tells solr how to return the results.
-Schema is generated automatically by drupal and uploaded using the PANTHEON_ADMIN tab of this module.
+The schema tells the server about the data that Solr will be indexing and tells Solr how to return the results.
+Schema is generated automatically by Drupal and uploaded using the `PANTHEON_ADMIN` tab of this module.

 # TROUBLESHOOTING

-* `drush search_api_pantheon:diagnose` (sapd) The DIAGNOSE command will check the various pieces of the Search API install and throw errors on the pieces that are not working.
+* `drush search_api_pantheon:diagnose` (`sapd`) The DIAGNOSE command will check the various pieces of the Search API install and throw errors on the pieces that are not working.
 This command will develop further as the module nears general availability.

-*
+* `drush search_api_pantheon:select` (`saps`) This command will run the given query against Solr server.
+It's recommended to use
+  `?debug=true` in any Solr page to get a good query to pass to this command to debug results.